paulkatipunan/password-reset/README.md

 ```

 ### Usage
-In your controller just the sendPasswordResetLink() helper, you need to pass the email.
+In your controller just use sendPasswordResetLink() helper, you need to pass the email.
 ```
   public function create(Request $request)
   {